nginxinc/nginx-amplify-doc/amplify-guide.md

 For more information about *stub_status*, please refer to our reference documentation [here](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html).

 Please make sure the ACL is correctly configured, especially if your system is IPv6-enabled.
 Test the reachability of *stub_status* metrics with *wget(1)* or *curl(1)*.
 When testing — use the same exact URL stemming from your NGINX configuration.
-E.g. don't test against localhost if *stub_status* is configured for a server that doesn't listen on 127.0.0.1.
+E.g. don't test it against localhost if *stub_status* is configured for a server that doesn't listen on 127.0.0.1.

-If everything is configured properly, you should see something like this when testing it with *curl(1)*:
+If everything is configured properly, you should see something along these lines when testing it with *curl(1)*:

 ```
     $ curl http://localhost/nginx_status